Thomas Harriot: Telescope and Moon mapping

 Harriot's illustration of the Moon from 1609.

+Harriot's map of the moon from late 1610.

 Harriot's 5 August [O.S.
-26 July] 1609 drawings of his observations of the Moon have been noted as the first recorded telescopic observations ever made, predating Galileo Galilei's 30 November 1609 observation by almost four months.
+26 July] 1609 drawing of his observation of the Moon has been noted as the first recorded telescopic observation ever made, predating Galileo Galilei's 30 November 1609 observation by almost four months.
 Galileo's drawings, which were the first such observations to be published, contained greater detail such as identifying previously unknown features including mountains and craters.
-Harriot inaccurately drew how far the crescent Moon would be illuminated around its limb, inaccurately drew the position of the craters, and did not draw the relief details that one would see along the Moon's light/dark terminator.
+In a late 1610 drawing Harriot inaccurately drew how far the crescent Moon would be illuminated around its limb, inaccurately drew the position of the craters, and did not draw the relief details that one would see along the Moon's light/dark terminator.
 Critics, such as Terrie Bloom, accused Harriot of plagiarizing depictions directly from Galileo's works and argued that Harriot's representation of the Moon was an inadequate representation that needed to be improved.
 However, both descriptions were also deemed valuable due to the scientists focusing on different specific observations.
 Galileo describes the arrangement in a topographical way while Harriot used cartographical concepts to illustrate his views of the Moon.
 Harriot used a 6X Dutch telescope for his observations of the Moon.
 Harriot's recordings and descriptions were very simple with minimal detail causing his sketches to be difficult to analyze by later scientists.
 Galileo's astronomical observations regarding the Moon were published in his book Sidereus Nuncius in 1610 and Harriot's observations were published in 1784 with some not coming to light until 1965.
 Harriot's lack of publication is presumed to be connected to the issues with the Ninth Earl of Northumberland and the Gunpowder Plot.
 Harriot was also known to have read and admired the work of Galileo in Sidereus Nuncius.
 Harriot continued his observations of the Moon until 1612.